 10. Flight Aware

-Due to the unpredictable weather in Iceland, you may have issues with flights being canceled or delayed.
+The weather in Iceland can be unpredictable and you may have issues with flights being canceled or delayed.
 FlightAware lets you see the status of your flight, and look up other possible flights you could take if something was to happen during your stay in Iceland.

 11. Photomapper: Best photo spots